Emily Huntington Miller: Career

 Miller showed her literary ability in her school-days.
 While yet a girl, she published a number of sketches and stories, which attracted general attention.
 Thereafter, she was a constant and prolific contributor of sketches, short stories, serials, poems and miscellaneous articles to newspapers and magazines.
 She earned a reputation by her work on The Little Corporal.
 She gave much time and work to Sunday-school and missionary interests.
 She was connected with the Chautauqua Literary and Scientific Circle from its commencement, and served as president of the Chautauqua Woman's Club for four years.
 She was appointed Dean of Women at Northwestern University, in Evanston, Illinois, where she subsequently resided.
 Her published literary work included 15 volumes, some of which were republished in England, and all of which found wide circles of readers.
 Her poetical productions were numerous.
 Over 100 of her poems were set to music, including her 1865 poem Lilly's Secret, which became the basis for the lyrics to the popular Christmas song Jolly Old Saint Nicholas.
 In her varied career, she was equally successful as writer, educator, temperance-worker, and journalist.

+in 1874, during which Jane Fowler Willing, a staff member at Wesleyan University, who worked in Northwestern University, Martha McClellan Brown from Alliance, Ohio, and Miller met together at Fairpoint, New York for a national Sunday school assembly.
+They believed that they could cure society's ills better than men could, and decided to combat liquor trafficking to prove that they could do it better than men.
+They then created an assembly and a national organization to promote this female work.

 Besides her literary work, Miller prepared and gave lectures on temperance, also on missionary and educational subjects.
 She was prominently connected with the Woman's Foreign Missionary Society of the Methodist Episcopal Church, and was a Trustee of Northwestern University at Evanston, Illinois.